adonegan/milestone-2-time-dash/README.md

 This website is for people who enjoy reading Time magazine and like the annual Person of the Year feature.
-They want to know who the previous winners of the honor are, what year they won, from what categories and country the winners are from.
+They want to know who the previous winners of the honor are, what year they won, from what categories and country the winners are from, too.

 1. <b>User story 1</b>: As a reader of Time magazine, my favourite issue is when they choose Person of the Year.
 2. <b>User story 2</b>: As a student journalist writing about Time's People of the Year, I want to know more of its history as a feature.
 3. <b>User story 3</b>: As someone who doesn't know what Time magazine is or what Person of the Year is, I'm still interested in the stats.
 4. <b>User story 4</b>: As a sometimes reader of Time magazine, I like hearing who has made it to the top of the Person of the Year choice.
-5. <b>User story 5</b>: As a reader of Time magazine, always want to know who the Person of the Year is, and the previous winners.
+5. <b>User story 5</b>: As a reader of Time magazine, I always want to know who the Person of the Year is, and the previous winners.

 ### Wireframes

 Initally a scatterplot was going to be used and more charts would be added to each row, but these features proved too unrealistic given space and dimensions that were set.
 A second page was decided on when I realised I wanted to have a navbar on the site.
+It also helped add my content.

 ![wireframe1.png](/images/wireframe1.png)
 ![wireframe2.png](/images/wireframe2.png)